Year

 2000: Jeanne Hayes

 CoSN works with many companies and individuals in the private sector who are making important contributions to education technology.
-Each year we recognize one person who has had an outstanding impact on the edtech community outside of the confines of his or her job.
+Each year we recognize one person who has had an outstanding impact on the EdTech community outside of the confines of his or her job.

 Eligibility

 All CoSN members who work in the private sector are eligible.
 Past winners have included leaders from education and technology companies and beyond.
-The winner is selected each year by CoSN leadership and announced at the CoSN Annual Conference in April.
+The winner is selected each year by CoSN leadership and announced at the CoSN Annual Conference in March/April.
 There is no nomination process for this award.
 Honoring an individual from the private sector for outstanding service to the education technology community and CoSN.

-2022 Award Winner: Hurley Private Sector Champion Award
+2026 Award Winner: Hurley Private Sector Champion Award